parktart/parktart/README.md

 ## Hobbies :stuffed_flatbread:

 Cooking!
-Check out my <a href="https://github.com/parktart/recipe-blog-site">recipe-blog-site repo</a> for a mock food blog featuring all my own photos!
-Here is the <a href="https://parktart.github.io/recipe-blog-site/">live page</a>.
+Check out my <a href="https://github.com/parktart/recipe-blog-site" target="_blank">recipe-blog-site repo</a> for a mock food blog featuring all my own photos!
+Here is the <a href="https://parktart.github.io/recipe-blog-site/" target="_blank">live page</a>.
 Also ask me anything about cooking!

 ## Reach Me 📫

 If you are looking for a proven problem-solver with the drive to constantly learn and adapt in order to achieve team goals, contact me!
-You can reach me at parkerschellenberg@gmail.com or message me on <a href= "https://www.linkedin.com/in/parker-schellenberg/">LinkedIn</a>.
+You can reach me at parkerschellenberg@gmail.com or message me on <a href= "https://www.linkedin.com/in/parker-schellenberg/" target="_blank">LinkedIn</a>.

 <!--
     Table setup and inspo from michalosman/michalosman GitHub repo